alstonlo/scaffold-RL/README.md

   implementation, seeding utilites, and molecular graph manipulations)
 - `results/`: contains the designed molecules from the various agents and trained model files
   - `qed_baseline/`: contains the molecules designed from the epsilon-greedy agents
-  - `qed_dqn/`: contains the molecules designed from the DQN
+  - `qed_dqn/`: contains the molecules designed from the DQN and the trained DQN model file

 ## Reproducability